Tlacaelelmx/urbanpovertymexico2015/README.md

 PobrezaUrbana2015_(MetropolitanAreaCode)(MetropolitanAreaName)_ AGEB.gpkg: By Metropolitan area, 59 of them according to the delimitation: https://www.gob.mx/conapo/documentos/delimitacion-de-las-zonas-metropolitanas-de-mexico-2015

 We hope that these repositories will facilitate and promote the spatial analysis of poverty and related variables.

+We have written a text (in Spanish) about this repository, its context and potential use:https://www.animalpolitico.com/columna-invitada/el-analisis-espacial-de-la-pobreza-y-el-coneval/